Harriet Wang

 Background

 Due to strict financial regulations, banks use separate secure channels (OAuth, MFA) to transmit different types of data.
-While a user may authenticate once to sync digital transactions, a second, explicit authorization is required to access official PDF documents like monthly statements or tax forms.
+While a user may authenticate once to sync digital transactions or account data, a second, explicit authorization is required to access official PDF documents like monthly statements forms.

 Currently, this creates a "Double-login" friction point.
 Most users are either unaware that automated document importing is an option or become frustrated when asked to log in twice in a row.
 This results in users abandoning the secure flow and reverting to the tedious, manual process of downloading and uploading files.